talip-git/TringlePaymentAPI/README.md

       **postDeposit**<br/>
         This controller is responsible for depositing to the account balance.
-        Firstly we check whether the acccount number exists, if exists, we continue, else we return a response with status code 404 Not Found If the account number exists, then we increase the balance of the account according to the given amount in the request body.
+        Firstly we check whether the acccount number exists, if exists, we continue, else we return a response with status code 404 Not Found.
+        If the account number exists, then we increase the balance of the account according to the given amount in the request body.
-        Furthermore,we crate a Transaction with the date today and type 2(indicating deposit) and add them to our db(memory in this API)
+        Furthermore,we crate a Transaction with the date today, and type 2(indicating deposit) and add them to our db(memory in this API).
         In case of any server error, we return status code 500(Internal Server Error).<br/><br/>
 ## Withdraw
 This route has 1 API end point,and is responsible for withdraw operations.<br/>